stuartpb/w5-graph/README.md

 ## Structure

-The YAML file is a map of nodes, where the top level is the name of a node.
+The "nodes" directory contains YAML files describing nodes, with the name of the node the file contains data for (with spaces replaced with underscores) followed by ".yaml".
+(A node can specify its name with a "name" property in the file if its name doesn't map cleanly to a filename: in this case, the filename is merely a best-effort attempt to describe the node's name, for human consumers.)

 Properties on nodes: